-The Deadly Choices program has been very successful in engaging and educating people of all ages, and particularly young people, with assistance from our Deadly Choices Ambassadors – Steven Motlop (port Adelaide AFL Player), Kylie Duggan (Tracy Village Jets Basketballedr), Patrick Johnson (Sprinter) and Sam Rioli (Basketballer)
+The Deadly Choices program has been very successful in engaging and educating people of all ages, and particularly young people, with assistance from our Deadly Choices Ambassadors – Steven Motlop (Port Adelaide AFL player), Kylie Duggan (Tracy Village Jets basketball player), Patrick Johnson (sprinter) and Sam Rioli (basketball player).

 The Ambassadors are prominent members of the community and positive role models in the greater Darwin community.
 They attend community events and activities to promote healthy lifestyles and the benefits of getting regular health checks in maintaining and improving health.

 - If you smoke start quitting, it is never too late to quit